 If you are giving access to your developer or someone else, create an additional FTP account, and then they will use Port 21 via FTPS.

 Before you begin, you must make sure that you have generated a public key on your local machine and have added it to your cPanel server.

-On our systems, password authentication is disabled as part of first-line security measure.
+On our systems, password authentication is disabled as part of a first-line security measures.

 Many modern operating systems, such as MacOS® and Linux distributions, include SSH.
 If you use Microsoft Windows® to connect to your server, you must use an SSH client, such as PuTTY, to log in to your server.

 For Windows, visit https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse to learn how to install OpenSSH on your machine.

 To do that on a Mac OS X system:

 Check for existing keys by opening Terminal and running:

 Then check the directory listing to see if you already have a public SSH key.